akejuadeola/Data-Analysis-Finals-Group-21/README.md

 3. **GDP Dataset** - worldbank_gdp.csv is included for reference; however, the Python code can regenerate this dataset automatically if needed.
 4. **Main Project File** - happiness_project_group21.py contains the complete final project workflow and analysis.
 5. **SQL Queries** - All standalone SQL queries used in the project are included in sql_queries_group21.py.
+6. **PDF Presentation** - Final presentation of analysis to be discussed in class

 *Project Overview*